George Floyd protests in New York City: Repeal of 50-a

 In the 1970s, New York state lawmakers enacted section 50-a of the New York Civil Rights Law, which requires permission by an officer or a judge in order to release any "personnel records used to evaluate performance" of that officer.
 In the past, the NYPD has worked to broaden the scope of the law to ensure disciplinary hearings could not be made public.
 Like the chokehold ban, there were significant efforts to repeal the law after the death of Eric Garner.
-The officer responsible, Daniel Pantaleo, had many misconduct complaints that were kept from the public because of 50-a, until finally being leaked.
+The officer responsible for Garner's death, Daniel Pantaleo, had been the subject of many misconduct complaints that were kept from the public because of 50-a, until finally being leaked.
 New York State Assemblyman Daniel J. O'Donnell put forward a bill to repeal it, but it was not successful.
-Since then, organizations like the Legal Aid Society and Communities United for Police Reform have continued efforts to repeal, thus far unsuccessful.
+Since then, organizations like The Legal Aid Society and Communities United for Police Reform have continued efforts to repeal, thus far unsuccessful.
 According to The New York Times's Gina Bellafante, it "was originally intended to shield good cops from vigilantes.
 But in practice it has protected habitually delinquent police officers for decades."

-50-a was the subject of criticism again following the murder of George Floyd by Derek Chauvin, a police officer who had eighteen misconduct complaints on his official record.
+50-a was the subject of criticism again following Floyd's murder by Derek Chauvin, a police officer who had eighteen misconduct complaints on his official record.
 Minnesota, unlike New York, does not have a law like 50-a.
-The repeal was met by significant opposition by police unions, which expressed concern about unsubstantiated complaints being released.
+The prospect of repeal was met by significant opposition by police unions, which expressed concern about unsubstantiated complaints being released.
 Governor Cuomo expressed support for the repeal, noting that he knew that support would be met with harsh criticism from unions, while de Blasio supported reform rather than repeal.

 On June 9, the State Senate and Assembly passed a bill repealing 50-a.
-It passed the senate on a vote of 48–22 during a special session after the official legislative session ended the month before.
+It passed the Senate on a vote of 48–22 during a special session after the official legislative session ended the month before.
 Patrick Lynch of the Police Benevolent Association objected to being left out of the discussion over the repeal.
-Governor Cuomo signed the bill into law on June 12 at a ceremony including Valerie Bell and Gwen Carr (mothers of Sean Bell and Eric Garner, respectively), NAACP President Hazel Dukes, Al Sharpton, and leaders from the state Senate and Assembly.
+Governor Cuomo signed the bill into law on June 12 at a ceremony including Valerie Bell and Gwen Carr (mothers of Sean Bell and Eric Garner, respectively), NAACP President Hazel Dukes, Al Sharpton, and leaders from the State Senate and Assembly.